Gwinnett County Stalking Lawyer

 If a person violates a court order directing them to leave another person alone and the actor does not, that is a crime.
 Part of this harassment could include sharing the protected person’s name, picture, or information.
 Violation of this law would be considered a misdemeanor.

-Once a court convicts a person for stalking, any subsequent violations are felonies.
+Once a court convicts a person for stalking or aggravated stalking, any subsequent violations are felonies.
 The court may punish the actor with one to ten years in prison.
 When facing felony charges, it is crucial to obtain the services of an accomplished lawyer who could build a strong defense.

 Before a court convicts a person for stalking or aggravating stalking, the court may require the defendant to undergo a psychological evaluation.
 The judge may consider the actor’s criminal record.
 Based on the result, the court may issue a permanent restraining order and order psychological treatment of the defendant.